 With that said, it’s not enough to have a generic, bare bones website.
 Yes, you want an element of simplicity and for your site to be easy to use.
 Moreover, you also want it to be unique and ensure that it provides your customers with an exceptional experience.
 Essentially, your website should inspire customers to choose your business over your competition.
 In order for that to happen, you will want to make sure your site offers these features.

 First of all, your website needs to look great.
 On average, customers decide whether they like your site (and whether they will stay) in about 0.05 seconds after the first page loads.
-Needless to say, your site should look really good.
+Needless to say, your site should look really good and professional.
 It should catch the eye without being obnoxious.

 A lot of this comes down to basic design factors, such as using grids, two or three colors, clear typography, and ample white space.
 Nonetheless, the overall theme of your site should fit your company’s brand and products/services.